nsfcac/Nagios-Redfish-API-Integration/README.md

 Nagios Core is installed on CentOS as described @ https://support.nagios.com/kb/article/nagios-core-installing-nagios-core-from-source-96.html#CentOS .

 *Note: This project doesn’t require installation of Nagios plugins, so it can be skipped.
-In case you are not root user, use SUDO to execute the commands below.*
+In case you are not root user, use "sudo" to execute the commands below.*

 ### Security-Enhanced Linux